rpaudel42/GrowthPrediction/readme.md

 **Notes**
 =====

-1. Make sure the directory growth_prediction have subfolder "figures"
+1. Make sure the directory GrowthPrediction have subfolder "figures"
-2. Make sure you "case_final (1).csv" file is in the root directory
+2. Make sure you "customer.csv" file is in the root directory
-3. To run the program, run following commands:
+3. To run the program, run following commands: python3 main.py
-    -make clean
-    -make
-    -make install
-4. The predicted high growth list is "high_growth_merchang.csv" attached here
-5. "documentation" directory have IPython notebook and a saved html file.
+4. "documentation" directory have IPython notebook